johnknutsonhc/Hennepin-Verified-Modules/docs/content/help-support/issue-triage/issue-triage-automation.md

 ### ITA08BCP

-If AVM or "Azure Verified Modules" is mentioned in an uncategorized issue (i.e., one not using any template), apply the label of &nbsp;<mark style="background-image:none;white-space: nowrap;background-color:#F0FFFF;">Type: AVM 🅰️ ✌️ ⓜ️</mark>&nbsp; on the issue.
+If AVM or "Hennepin Verified Modules" is mentioned in an uncategorized issue (i.e., one not using any template), apply the label of &nbsp;<mark style="background-image:none;white-space: nowrap;background-color:#F0FFFF;">Type: AVM 🅰️ ✌️ ⓜ️</mark>&nbsp; on the issue.

 **Trigger criteria:**

-- An issue, issue comment, PR, or PR comment is opened, created or edited and the body or comment contains the strings of "AVM" or "Azure Verified Modules".
+- An issue, issue comment, PR, or PR comment is opened, created or edited and the body or comment contains the strings of "AVM" or "Hennepin Verified Modules".

 **Action(s):**